Query Optimization in the Wild: Realities and Trends: Practical Trends in QO

 Nevertheless, there are some industrial efforts in applying the learned QO approaches to production systems~\cite{cefeedback, dopfeedback}. \textit{In general, the ``pacemaker approach" of using ML to enhance existing QO is often more feasible than the ``heart transplant approach" of replacing the QO entirely with a learned model.}

-Let's illustrate a few examples of pacemaker approaches.
+Let's illustrate examples of pacemaker approaches.
 SQL Server has a number of Intelligent Query Processing (IQP) features~\cite{iqp} where the system learns from its mistakes during runtime and automatically applies corrective measures to improve future performance.
-For example, the cardinality estimation (CE) Feedback feature~\cite{cefeedback} observes runtime differences between estimated and actual row counts and automatically adjusts the optimizer's CE model assumptions (fully independent vs. partially correlated vs. full correlated) for future executions of repeating queries.
-In a similar vein, its Degree of Parallelism (DOP) Feedback feature learns and enforces the optimal DOP for repeating queries~\cite{dopfeedback}.
+For example, the cardinality estimation (CE) Feedback feature~\cite{cefeedback} observes runtime differences between estimated and actual row counts and automatically adjusts the optimizer's CE model assumptions (fully independent vs. partially correlated vs. fully correlated) for future executions of repeating queries.
+In a similar vein, its Degree of Parallelism (DoP) Feedback feature learns and enforces the optimal DoP for repeating queries~\cite{dopfeedback}.
 A recent work~\cite{qoaas} improved the SQL Server cost model by using ML to automatically tune the constant parameters in the cost model offline for a target workload.
 Adapting from techniques in Bao~\cite{bao}, QOAdvisor~\cite{knobadvisor1, knobadvisor} recommends rule hints for Microsoft Scope QO.
 It had to make practical adjustments to manage the system complexity, like incremental plan changes, cost-efficient experimentation with a contextual bandit model, and a validation model to prevent regressions.
+Google BigQuery recently introduced History-Based Optimizations~\cite{bigquery-hbo}, which learn patterns and characteristics from prior query executions to generate efficient execution plans.
+Key optimizations include join pushdown, semi-join reduction, build/probe side swapping for hash joins, and dynamic adjustment of DoP.
+Redshift leverages its Automated Materialized Views (AutoMV) feature~\cite{redshift-automv} to boost query performance, employing ML and workload monitoring to automate the creation and management of views.
+Databricks’ recent Predictive Optimization feature~\cite{databricks-po} uses ML to collect and maintain table statistics in a smart way.

-These above methods share a common strategy: they keep the existing query optimizer intact (or make only minimal changes), while using ML to find the optimal settings and ``knobs" for it to operate under.
+These above methods share a common strategy: they preserve the existing QO with minimal modification, while using ML to find the optimal settings and ``knobs" for it to operate under.
+Furthermore, a successful learned QO implementation typically relies on two critical components: comprehensive history tracking (e.g., query logs, runtime statistics) and robust feedback mechanisms to continuously refine performance.